Niger coup leaders rebuff diplomacy bid as summit considers military action

-Leaders of a coup in Niger have rejected the latest diplomatic mission from West African countries aimed at restoring constitutional order, resisting pressure from the United States and the United Nations to come to the negotiating table.
+Leaders of a coup in Niger have rejected the latest diplomatic mission from west African countries aimed at restoring constitutional order, resisting pressure from the United States and the United Nations to come to the negotiating table.

-Heads of state from the Economic Community of West African States (ECOWAS) are preparing for a summit on Thursday to discuss their standoff with the junta, which defied a weekend deadline to reinstate ousted President Mohamed Bazoum.
+Heads of state from the Economic Community of West African States (ECOWAS) are preparing for a summit on Thursday to discuss their standoff with the junta, which defied a weekend deadline to reinstate ousted president Mohamed Bazoum.

 ECOWAS defence chiefs have already agreed on a possible military action plan, which heads of state are expected to consider at their summit in the Nigerian capital, Abuja.

-The junta denied permission to enter Niger to a joint delegation from ECOWAS, the African Union (AU) and the UN, according to a letter circulated on social media whose authenticity was confirmed by a Niger army spokesman.
+The junta denied permission to enter Niger to a joint delegation from ECOWAS, the African Union (AU) and the UN, according to a letter circulated on social media whose authenticity was confirmed by a Niger army spokesperson.

 The letter said popular anger among Niger’s citizens over sanctions imposed by ECOWAS in response to the coup made it impossible to host the envoys safely and denounced “a climate of threatened aggression against Niger.”